Thinkwise/docs/docs/sf/guidelines_sql_formatting.md

 1. Use a from-clause with joins instead of subqueries.
 1. Always use the alias of the table to update in the `update` statement.
 1. Left align the `set` keyword with the `update` keyword.
-1. Indent the column list using 4 spaces.
+1. Place the column list after the `set` keyword and indent using 4 spaces.
 1. Align the assignment operators `=` of the column list.

-### Example
+### Example UPDATE

 ```sql
 update sp